Friday, June 23rd – the World’s Ugliest Dog® Contest

 The old saying “Beauty is in the eye of the beholder” is exemplified at the World’s Ugliest Dog® Contest at the Sonoma-Marin Fair in Petaluma, CA. The internationally observed event celebrates homely hounds and the humans who love them.

-For 28 years, the Contest has been a testament that all dogs do not have to meet AKC pedigree standards to be man’s (or woman’s) best friend.
+Since the 70’s, the Contest has been a testament that all dogs do not have to meet AKC pedigree standards to be man’s (or woman’s) best friend.
 The owners of all kinds of dogs are also all kinds of people, from youngsters to senior citizens, each proud of their pet despite missing fur, crossed eyes, duck waddles or mismatched ears.
 They proudly walk both pedigreed pooches and Heinz 57 mutts down the red carpet to the cheers and clapping of the crowd.

 Prior to arriving for the contest, all the dogs must provide a veterinarian’s paperwork asserting that they are healthy.
 The World’s Ugliest Dog® Contest follows up with a vet check on-site just prior to the contest.
 Animal rescue and adoption groups are also on site with information showcasing adoptable pets.